During an Everett, Massachusetts home renovation, dozens of Depression-era objects were found in a wall.

 Card #283: “Enjoy Yourself at the 1932 Annual Ball, Boston, MA”

 Card #285: “Everyday Life, Two Months Before the Great Depression”

 Card #287: “A New Look at the 1920’s”

 Card #288: “A New Look at the 1920’s, part 2”

 Included in the find was a small strip of photograph negatives, adding human faces to the items they’ve left behind.

 Every item pictured below came from the Everett renovation.

-A full story is being prepared on the artifacts and will be published at a later date.
+A full story is being prepared on the artifacts and will be published in the March 2018 book.